Nonequispaced Fast Fourier Transform Boost for the Sinkhorn Algorithm: Nonequispaced Fast Fourier Transform (NFFT)

-The NFFT-accelerated Sinkhorn algorithm proposes a distinct method using non-equispaced convolution to approximate Wasserstein distance.
-The vector-matrix multiplications of Sinkhorn’s iteration~\eqref{eq:S1}, which is the main computational bottleneck, are tackled by our proposed algorithm in $\mathcal O\big(n \log n\big)$ arithmetic operations.
-Our proposed algorithm bypasses the allocations of the matrices $d$, $k$ and $\pi^{\Delta^*}$ and returns the objective of the Sinkhorn iteration, i.e., the Sinkhorn divergence $s_{r;\lambda}(P,\tilde P)$ of the measures~$P$ and~$\tilde P$.
-The optimal transition matrix $\pi^{\Delta^*}$ can still be computed with~\eqref{eq:pi*}, but this -- as mentioned~-- requires $\mathcal O(n\,\cdot\tilde n)$ operations, which would increase the performance time and thus is avoided.
+The NFFT-accelerated Sinkhorn divergence is computed by \paragraph{Arithmetic complexity.} For simplicity, we assume that $n=\tilde n$.
+As mentioned eariler, the evaluation of sums in Algorithm~\ref{alg:SinkhornFFT} and~\ref{alg:logSinkhornFFT} take only $\mathcal O (n)$ arithmetic operations for $r=2$ and $\mathcal O (n \log n)$ for $r=1$.
+From Remark~\ref{rem:sink_iteration_complexity}, we know that Sinkhorn's iteration process requires $\mathcal O (\log n +\|d^r\|_\infty\,\lambda)$.
+Therefore, for $r=2$, our proposed algorithms require only and for $r=1$

-Generally, for a faster computation of the vector-matrix multiplication, equispaced convolution is used, which can be approximated using several other algorithms.
-The most common algorithm used to approximate equispaced convolution is the standard FFT algorithm.
-As mentioned before, this staight forward convolution method, which is approximated using standard FFT, deters stablity of the computation.
-In our research, we address the issue of computational burden using non-equispaced convolution, which is approximated using the NFFT algorithm in nearly linear time.
-This \emph{fast summation} technique promises better stability of approximation, and reports machine precision.
-The Algorithm~\ref{alg:SinkhornFFT} below describes the operations of our proposed method schematically.
+\begin{remark}[Optimal transition matrix $\pi^{\Delta^*}$] The NFFT-accelerated Sinkhorn's Algorithm~\ref{alg:SinkhornFFT} and \ref{alg:logSinkhornFFT} bypass the allocations of the matrices $d$, $k$ and $\pi^{\Delta^*}$ and returns the objective of the Sinkhorn's algorithm, i.e., the ERW distance $s_{r;\lambda}(P,\tilde P)$ of the measures~$P$ and~$\tilde P$.
+Our proposed algorithms provide the optimal exponentiated dual variables $(\alpha,\tilde{\alpha})$~(Algorithm~\ref{alg:SinkhornFFT}) and optimal dual variables $(\beta^{\Delta^*},\gamma^{\Delta^*})$~(Algorithm~\ref{alg:logSinkhornFFT}).
+Hence, the optimal transition matrix $\pi^{\Delta^*}$ can still be computed with~\eqref{eq:pi*}.
+However, this -- as mentioned~-- requires $\mathcal O(n\,\cdot\tilde n)$ operations, which would increase the performance time and thus is avoided. \end{remark}

-\begin{remark}[NFFT-accelarated Sinkhorn algorithm] In contrast to the FFT, the NFFT is an approximative algorithm that assures stable computation.
-The approach of approximating vector-matrix multiplication using NFFT for Sinkhorn's iterations is a standalone approach.
-To the best of our knowledge, the NFFT-accelerated Sinkhorn Algorithm~\ref{alg:SinkhornFFT} is a primary contribution in terms of non-equispaced convolution, and NFFT fast summation, to approximate the Wasserstein distance. \end{remark}
+The NFFT fast summation technique splendidly adapts to the Sinkhorn’s algorithms.
+As mentioned eariler, this technique guarantees fast and memory efficient computation with machine accuracy.